 Follow the same process with the interfacing and cut a circle out of the blue fabric.
 Fold it in half, slide it over the top of the Dresden, and iron it on.

 Top stitch around the edge of the circle to secure it.

 Finally, you’ll want to sew all of your half Dresden Plates onto some bias tape or ribbon.
 I folded 5/8-inch ribbon in half and ironed it to make a crease.
 I sandwiched the top of the Dresdens in between the ribbon and sewed it shut.
 I spaced each Dresden Plate 1-1/2 inches apart.

-I love how easy these were to make with the help of the Dresden Template.
 The 4th of July banner turned out so beautiful, that I might just need to make some for other holidays.